ramandeepak/WeatherApp/README.md

 # WeatherApp
-App talks to Open Weather API
+App talks to Open Weather API.
 It makes use of two end points; one for pulling the current data for the given city and another for pulling the hourly data for the same place.

 Note: